quixio/quix-docs/docs/get-started/cli.md

 ## Obtaining output in JSON format

 You can return your results as JSON, rather than in tabular form.
-For example to return a list of topics in an environment in JSON format:
+For example, to return a list of topics in an environment in JSON format:

 ```
 quix topic get myorg-myproject-myenv --output json